tang-jiaxi/the-global-human-day/README.md

 - `js/`
   Contains all JavaScript files for the d3.js visualisations and Scrollama-based interactions used in the article.

-* `.github/workflows/pages.yml`
+* `.github/workflows/`
-  GitHub Actions workflow used to deploy the static site to GitHub Pages.
+  Contains the GitHub Actions workflow used to deploy the static site to GitHub Pages.

 ## Technologies used